 1. Complete the Application for Benefits (22-1990) form on the U.S. Department of Veteran Affairs application for benefits website.

 - Following the successful processing of your benefits application, the VA will issue a “Certificate of Eligibility” to you by mail.
-The VA will not send this to the school; it is your responsibility to send a copy of this to OMVA at Franklin upon receipt.
+The VA will not send this to the school; it is your responsibility to send a copy of this to Franklin University's Office of Military & Veteran Affairs (OMVA) upon receipt.

 - The U.S. Department of Veteran Affairs currently estimates that processing will require up to thirty calendar days.
 Franklin University cannot be responsible for complications or delays in benefit awards due to VA delays in application processing.